-Chicago-based Kids Table brings virtual lessons to your home via Zoom.
+Chicago-based The Kids' Table brings virtual lessons to your home via Zoom.

-Classes are available for purchase as a five-week series (about $65 per person) or as a single class (roughly $15 per person).
+Classes are available for purchase as a five-week series (about $78 per person) or as a single class (roughly $18 per person).
 Note: there is a 10% discount for sibling registration.
-Lessons are categorized by age: Tots Can Cook for ages 2 to 4, Kids Can Cook for ages 5 to 10, and Teens Can Cook for ages 11 to 14.
+Lessons are categorized by age: Tots Can Cook for ages two to four, Kids Can Cook for ages five to 10, and Teens Can Cook for ages 11 to 14.

 Parents and students can choose between two sets of menus or join the class for both and attend it twice a week.
 Current sample menu themes include Cupcake Wars and Summer Sunsations, but they change seasonally.
 Recipes and ingredient lists are sent about one week in advance, and recipe modifications are available for allergies and dietary restrictions.

-Kids Table has also added a weekly Virtual Cooking Camp program for the summer for students ages 4 to 14 (divided into three different age groups).
+The Kids' Table has also added seasonal Virtual Cooking Camp program for students ages four to 14.
 Classes are small and interactive and provide an opportunity for socialization between students as they learn.

-Real Food 4 Kids is an online cooking school taught by kids themselves (ages 9 to 14).
+Real Food 4 Kids is an online cooking school taught by kids themselves (ages nine to 14).

 The founder started Real Food 4 Kids with the hope of taking out the stress some parents feel while cooking with kids and promote hands-on learning.
 The school started with a brick-and-mortar location in Des Moines and recently launched its online program.

-Classes are purchased in a subscription plan (about $20 per month), or you can commit to a three-month membership at roughly $15 per month.
+Classes are purchased in a subscription plan (about $20 per month), or you can commit to quarterly membership with a three-month minimum at roughly $15 per month.
 Dozens of recipes are available each month across approximately 10 different categories.